Installation manual

 • ALSA compatible audio interface.

-• PipeWire installed on the host machine.
+• PipeWire version 1.0.0 or higher installed on the host machine.

 • WirePlumber installed on the host machine